BukuBukuChagma/Mask_RCNN_GoogleColab-tf2-/README.md

+# Note
+This is a forked version of the orignal Mask R-CNN implementation repo by matterport.
+The orignal repo works for tf1 but google colab uses tf2 so it doesn't work on google colab.
+I updated it to tf2 and made changes so the demo of the Mask-RCNN can work on google colab.
+Also only demo implementation has been tested on google colab.
+Train and finetuning etc might not work.
+Please refer to the [Demo notebook](https://github.com/BukuBukuChagma/Mask_RCNN_GoogleColab-tf2-/blob/master/Google_Colab_Demo.ipynb) for demo implantation on Google Colab.

 # Mask R-CNN for Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.